maldroid/hardware-hacking/protocol.md

 * D = 8 (bits)
 * P = N (none - there is no parity bit)
-* S = 1 (there's one parity bit)
+* S = 1 (there's one stop bit)

-Although different serial protocol implementations may use different values.
+These are the most popular values, but different serial protocol implementations may use different values.
 ATMega CPU is using the default values, which means that each frame will start with one start bit (low), then we will have 8 bits of data (low/high) and one stop bit (high).

 The usual way to write the parameters is by separating them with slashes (e.g. `8/N/1` for the default values) or just writing them in the `DPS` order (e.g. `8N1`).
 The middle parameter (parity) is specified by a character relating to the error detection algorithm name, which means that there's no ambiguity.